arangodb/arangodb/Documentation/ImplementorManual/HttpImport.md

 invalid documents will be rejected, meaning only some of the uploaded documents might have been imported.

+The `details` URL parameter can be set to `true` to make the import API return details about documents that could not be imported.
+If `details` is `true`, then the result will also contain a `details` attribute which is a list of detailed error messages.
+If the `details` is set to `false` or omitted, no details will be returned.

 Importing Self-Contained JSON Documents {#HttpImportSelfContained}
 ==================================================================